GfSE/SpecIF/documentation/06_SpecIF_Model-Integration_Guide.md

 The original model element type (BPMN-XML tag) is stored in a property named _dcterms:type_.

 Comments:
-1. A lane is considered a responsible person or role, thus an Actor.
+1. A lane is considered a responsible person or role, thus a FMC:Actor.
-1. A forking exclusive or inclusive gateway is transformed to an Actor plus an Event per outgoing path.
+1. A forking exclusive or inclusive gateway is transformed to an FMC:Actor plus an FMC:Event per outgoing path.
-1. Interestingly enough, in BPMN the name and other information are properties of _dataObjectReference_ resp. _dataStoreReference_.
+1. Interestingly enough, in BPMN the name and other information are properties of _dataObjectReference_ resp. _dataStoreReference_ (rather than _dataObject_ resp _dataStore_).
 Also the associations point to the references.
 Therefore, the references are transformed and the dcterms:type is anyways set to _dataObject_ resp. _dataStore_.

 ### Statements